quchen/factorio/space-age/achievements-brainstorming.mmap.md

   water nor Uranium naturally
 - Have a single building affected by 12 beacons
 - Have 2ⁿ different electricity networks on one planet
+- **The floor is lava:** Build an elevated rail track longer than 1000 tiles
 - Space platforms
     - **Bigger on the surface:** Build one with 2ⁿ tiles
     - **Gotta go fast:** More than 2ⁿ engines